linas/archeo/atoms/catalog/README-Inode.md

 appears under distinct roots.
 This happened presumably because one location is the "original", and the other is a "backup copy" that someone made sometime in the past.
-The goal of the Archeo project is to find not just common files, but commmon subdirectories.
-This suggests that the hypergraph representation chould also include the
+The goal of the Archeo project is to find not just common files, but common subdirectories.
+This suggests that the hypergraph representation should also include the
 following:
 ```
    (Edge (Predicate "dirpath")